davru/davru.dev/src/pages/blog/css-practices-you-should-avoid.md

 When the design changes (and it will), class names based on appearance become misleading and require additional changes.

-## 5. Using Unnecessarily Long Selector Chains
+## 5. Using unnecessarily long selector chains

 Long selector chains are inefficient and make your CSS more brittle.